Manilla

 Table Chart PROFILE FAQ

-Manilla has a particular specialization in mining, with an employment share 2.5 times the regional level.
-However, professional & technical services show lower representation at 2.0%, compared to the regional average of 5.1%.
-Employment opportunities locally may be limited, as indicated by the ratio of Census working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 0.1% and labour force increased by 0.8%, resulting in an unemployment rise of 0.7 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Manilla's employment mix suggests local employment should increase by 5.9% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, professional & technical services have lower representation at 2.0% compared to Regional NSW's 5.1%.
+The local job market appears limited, as indicated by the count of Census working population versus resident population.
+Between December 2024 and November 2025, Manilla experienced a labour force decrease of 0.7%, with employment decreasing by 1.5%, leading to an unemployment rate rise of 0.7 percentage points.
+In contrast, Regional NSW saw employment decline by 1.2% and labour force decline by 0.8%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Manilla's employment mix suggests local employment should increase by 5.9% over five years and 12.8% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment